 Irreconcilable Differences

 Irreconcilable differences refer to the spouses’ inability to reconcile and continue the marriage.
 This means that the marriage has irretrievably broken down, and there is no hope for reconciliation.
-This ground for divorce is often referred to as a “no-fault” divorce, as it does not require the spouses to prove any wrongdoing on the part of either party.
-It eliminates the need for lengthy and costly legal proceedings to prove faults such as adultery, abandonment, or cruelty.
-This allows both parties to move on with their lives and begin the process of healing and moving forward.
+Under Family Code Section 2311, these are reasons the court finds substantial enough that the marriage should not continue.
+This ground for divorce is often called a “no-fault” divorce, because it does not require the spouses to prove any wrongdoing by either party.

 Fault Versus No-Fault Divorce

 It is possible for one spouse’s actions to have directly caused the breakdown of their marriage.
-However, any fault that may be in play will not influence the outcome of a divorce under the no-fault rule except under extreme circumstances, such as domestic violence or other criminal behavior.
+However, any fault that may be in play will not influence the outcome of a divorce under the no-fault rule, except under extreme circumstances, such as domestic violence or other criminal behavior.
 When such issues are present, the at-fault party can not only face a diminished position in divorce proceedings but also criminal penalties that could influence a divorce order.

 Permanent Legal Incapacity